jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    **Create a new security group**.
 You should give it a disitnguishing name under **Security group name** such as `ssh_web` for future reference.
-If you have, one from before you can selectit and adjust it to have the rules you need, if oyu prefer.
+If you have, one from before you can select it and adjust it to have the rules you need, if you prefer.

    The rules will default to include `SSH`.
 Leave that there, and then click on the **Add Rule** button.
 Under **Type** for the new rule, change the field